Brennall/HFH-SRD/Chapter07.md

 Special Abilities: A crossbreed may have the special abilities of one, both, or none of its progenitors.
 Each special ability makes the crossbreed more expensive and difficult to create, so the spellcaster may opt to drop some abilities.

 Type: All crossbreeds are fantastic creatures.
-They may also be beastmen, enchanted creatures, giant humanoids, humanoids, oozes, or vermin, depending on their progenitors (Judge’s discretion).
+They may also be beastmen, enchanted creatures, giant humanoids, humanoids, oozes, or vermin, depending on their progenitors (Judge's discretion).
 Whatever their type, crossbreeds heal naturally, and may reproduce with others of their breed.
 If they still closely resemble one of their progenitors, they may breed with them as well.

 The spellcaster must decide on the form his crossbreed will take before beginning the actual process of creating the crossbreed.